 We are bound to work remotely which once the desired way of working, today makes us feel more isolated than ever.
 People, when they worked in the normal office setup, were able to chat with others, have an office banter, and also share good laughter with each other.
 The isolation has affected the wellbeing of most of the employees and decreasing social networks has become a key concern.
 It is important that you organize virtual social gatherings with your employees, send them a message a day that makes them smile and think positively for the time ahead.

 Plan Team Activities and Meet-ups:

-Like aforesaid, it is the right time to extend your support to your employees, and organization meetings and team activities is a great way to do it.
+As aforesaid, it is the right time to extend your support to your employees, and organization meetings and team activities are a great way to do it.
 Set up a platform or use the existing ones to engage your employees for weekly meetups ups.
 You can organize various virtual teamwork activities and meetups that encourage the employees and provide them with some social connections in this tough time.
 For example, you can have Friday drinks together virtually or a daily morning catches up.
 You can also organize yoga sessions, mental soundness discussions, and more to keep the employees engaged.